 Parking a van, especially a big one, can seem a bit intimidating at first.

 To start with, you will probably have no rear-view mirror and no rear windows.
-This means that to see behind you, you need to use your wing mirrors or stick your head out of the window (this can work well!).
+This means that to see behind you, you need to use your wing mirrors, stick your head out of the window or have someone help guide you backwards.

 However, it isn't that hard, really.

 The trick is simply to take it easy.